 This will determine if the default row is always shown, only shown when empty, or never shown.

 Validation involves making sure the user enters the correct information on controls such as a form.
-Fields or Fieldsets (a group of fields) can be added onto the page with a corresponding confirm button for the form.
+Fields or Fieldsets (a group of fields) can be added to the page with a corresponding confirm button for the form.
 If the button and fields are configured to have validation and the user clicks on the confirm button, the fields in the form will be validated.

 The validation group is able to group multiple forms on a page, each with its own action button.
 For example, if the user clicks on the confirm button for validation group 1, only the fields under that validation group will be validated.

 If the field is blank, the form will not be submitted and an error will show.